Egbert2023/WebInfo/README.md

 2. eaAddHtml - A html page is inserted into the code.
 This functionality is used for the parameterized generation of the menu and the news mechanism
 3. eaImg and eaImgBox - provides the functionality to display the images within the HTML pages and to display the images enlarged with a scrolling function
 4. eaLoadParams - Call in the index.html to read in all JSON files
-5. eaNavi - Generates the complete menu with one call
+5. eaNavi - Generates the complete menu with one call.
+This data are used for sitemap and PathInfo directive too.
+6. eaPathLink - The current path is displayed at the top of every page
+7. eaAccordeon - With two tags, an accordion is created that opens one entry and closes all others with one click
+8. eaVideo - With a tag, a video is integrated that, like the images, fits into the design of the pages.
+9. eaCookies - A cookie banner generated from the parameters is displayed when the program starts.
+If there is a corresponding entry in the menu, an editing option is also provided.
+This functionality can be enabled/disabled with one parameter in the directive tag.
-6. eaFooter - Inserted the footer.html
+10. eaFooter - Inserted the footer.html

 #### eaAccCoat and eaAccKey